What are Complementary Colors? How to Use them in Your Painting

 When you put complementary colors next to one another they create a very vibrant, high contrast relationship.
 Let’s take orange and blue for example: when placed next to each other, they create a very strong and intense color contrast because they are completely opposite colors.

-How to Use Complementary Colors in Your Painting
+How to Use Complementary Colors in a Painting

 blue and orange are complementary colors